MicrosoftDocs/cpp-docs.tr-tr/docs/cpp/try-throw-and-catch-statements-cpp.md

 - throwing exceptions [C++]
 - throw keyword [C++], throw() vs. throw(...) ms.assetid: 15e6a87b-b8a5-4032-a7ef-946c644ba12a
-ms.openlocfilehash: a55c1f2d5c2e73028b337d17b74fe1280f670707
+ms.openlocfilehash: 31ed5f7a17b9b45dbbecf5ccb29d2b51a7635eaa
-ms.sourcegitcommit: 0ab61bc3d2b6cfbd52a16c6ab2b97a8ea1864f12
+ms.sourcegitcommit: 654aecaeb5d3e3fe6bc926bafd6d5ace0d20a80e
 ms.translationtype: MT
 ms.contentlocale: tr-TR
-ms.lasthandoff: 04/23/2019
+ms.lasthandoff: 11/20/2019
-ms.locfileid: "62266794"
+ms.locfileid: "74245137"
 ---
 # <a name="try-throw-and-catch-statements-c"></a>try, throw ve catch Deyimleri (C++)

-Özel durum işlemeyi C++ içinde uygulamak için kullandığınız **deneyin**, **throw**, ve **catch** ifadeler.
+To implement exception handling in C++, you use **try**, **throw**, and **catch** expressions.

-İlk olarak, bir **deneyin** bir özel durum oluşturabilecek bir veya daha fazla deyimi içermek için blok.
+First, use a **try** block to enclose one or more statements that might throw an exception.

-A **throw** ifadesi olağanüstü bir koşul — genellikle bir hata — oluştuğunun bir **deneyin** blok.
-Herhangi bir türde bir nesne işleneni olarak kullanabileceğiniz bir **throw** ifade.
-Genellikle, bu nesne, hata hakkında bilgi iletmek için kullanılır. Çoğu durumda, biz kullanmanızı öneririz. [std::exception](../standard-library/exception-class.md) sınıfını veya standart kitaplıkta tanımlanan türetilmiş sınıflardan biri.
-Bunlardan biri uygun değilse, kendi özel durum sınıfından türetilen öneririz `std::exception`.
+A **throw** expression signals that an exceptional condition—often, an error—has occurred in a **try** block.
+You can use an object of any type as the operand of a **throw** expression.
+Genellikle, bu nesne, hata hakkında bilgi iletmek için kullanılır.
+In most cases, we recommend that you use the [std::exception](../standard-library/exception-class.md) class or one of the derived classes that are defined in the standard library.
+If one of those is not appropriate, we recommend that you derive your own exception class from  `std::exception`.

-Oluşabilecek özel durumları işlemek için bir veya daha fazla uygulama **catch** bloğunun ardından hemen bir **deneyin** blok.
-Her **catch** bloğu işleyebileceği özel durumun türünü belirtir.
+To handle exceptions that may be thrown, implement one or more **catch** blocks immediately following a **try** block.
+Each **catch** block specifies the type of exception it can handle.

-Bu örnek gösterir bir **deneyin** bloğunu ve ona ait işleyiciyi.
-Varsayımında `GetNetworkResource()` verileri bir ağ bağlantısı ve iki özel durum türleri öğesinden türetilen kullanıcı tanımlı sınıflar olduklarını edinme `std::exception`.
-Tarafından yakalanan özel durumların bildirimi **const** başvuru **catch** deyimi. Özel durumları değere göre oluşturmanız ve sabit başvuruya göre yakalamanız önerilir.
+This example shows a **try** block and its handlers.
+Assume that `GetNetworkResource()` acquires data over a network connection and that the two exception types are user-defined classes that derive from `std::exception`.
+Notice that the exceptions are caught by **const** reference in the **catch** statement. Özel durumları değere göre oluşturmanız ve sabit başvuruya göre yakalamanız önerilir.

 ## <a name="example"></a>Örnek